dzimentey/rsschool/cv.md

 Currently i’m learning at rs school and taking courses in html academy.

 i’ve already done some websites for myself and some for my customers, the last one is usav.by.

+I graduated from Polytechnic College and Institute of economic and lows.

+Level of my english is A2, but i keeping training to increase it.

+I use Duolingo and Dr. Pimsleur courses for english learning and practice.